 - Herbs and spices: We’ll be using fresh rosemary, thyme, salt and black peppercorns.
 Nothings off limits here though, feel free to add some bay leaves, parsley, tarragon, whatever flavors you dig.

-- Water: Okay, so turkey bone broth IS mostly water.
-But hey beer is mostly water too, and I love beer.
+- Water: Okay, so turkey bone broth is mostly water.
+But hey, so is beer.

 How to Make Turkey Bone Broth